 - ‘Partner’ at law firm asks paralegal to send conveyancing monies to a new account due to an internal error

-In a recent report by the FBI, it reported that organizations lost an estimated $1.77 billion due to these types of attack and it’s clear to see why.
+A 2019 report by the FBI found that organizations lost an estimated $1.77 billion due to these types of attack and it’s clear to see why.
 Faced with an end-of-day email from the CEO marked ‘URGENT’, you’d be forgiven for acting on it immediately.
 Invoice scams are particularly prolific as they play on an employee’s fear of the potential consequences of an unhappy supplier, or partner that could put pause to the organisation’s operations.

 Identifying and eliminating CEO fraud